I treat more than just symptoms

 As a healthcare provider, we recognise the fact that prisoners are a socially excluded group with complex healthcare needs that can often be associated with poor outcomes.
 We believe in putting the patient first, regardless of the environment or their history.

-We can offer training and development in our friendly and supportive teams as well as full-time, part-time and bank opportunities and a range of other employee benefits.
+We can offer training and development in our friendly and supportive teams and a range of other employee benefits.

 Interested in clinical development?